jgmalcolm/jgmalcolm.github.io/_posts/2014-05-07-top-students.md

 and it's a shame when anyone squanders the opportunity to learn.

 This is a big topic, and these are just some cursory thoughts.
-There's a lot of "right" ways to study, but there are even more "wrong" ways, but if your grades suck, then you're probably on the "wrong" track.
+There's a lot of "right" ways to study, but there are even more "wrong" ways, so if your grades suck, then you're probably doing it the "wrong" way.

 {% comment %}
 > "[T]he free, exploring mind of the individual human is the most valuable